-How Your HR Tech Can Help Promote Diversity
+How to Promote Diversity with Your HR Tech

 Editor’s Note: One of the themes at this year’s HR Tech Conference focused on promoting the business value of diversity and inclusion and HR technology’s role.
 Christine Cheas, senior partner manager at GoodHire, attended the event and shares her thoughts on how hiring technology can help.